 This advanced course enables students to refine their skills in written French in a variety of ways, including in literary critiques, essays, and business French.
 Prerequisite: six semesters of college-level French or the equivalent, and appropriate performance on the placement test.

 Paris in 19th- and 20th-Century French Literature

 French 351P (4 credits)

 A study of how French novelists and poets see and describe the great social and cultural changes that Paris underwent during the 19th and early 20th centuries.
-Study will focus on the city as protagonist in the literary works of the period.
-Weekly accompanied visits to monuments or sites described in the works studied.
-Open to students who place into FRENCH 311P or above.
+Study focuses on the city as protagonist in the literary works of the period.
+Accompanied visits to monuments or sites described in the works studied.
+Open to students who place into FRENCH 311P.
 AES, MOD

 Political Science 210P/312P (4 credits)